Athe81/2sync/README.md

 I found a few other tools who do this, but it doesn't match my needs.
 So I started to develop a tool.
 Maybe you like the other tool.
 Have a look at unison and/or git-annex

-Depends: python3
+Depends: python3, PyGObject (aka PyGI)

-2sync-cli.py -h for help
+2sync-gui.py -h for help

 ToDo:
 ===